High angle shot of a group of unidentifiable businesspeople forming a circle with their hands

 Our Objective

-MISSION CE CLIMATE aims to overcome the disjointed, sectoral climate change responses, by introducing a cross-sectoral collaboration approach that supports communities in Central Europe to build stronger adaptation and resilience capacities to climate change.
+MISSION CE CLIMATE helped overcome fragmented, sector-based climate responses by introducing a cross-sectoral collaboration approach.
+The project supported communities in Central Europe in building stronger adaptation and resilience capacities and in organising local action through Community Climate Resilience Missions.

 4